sha0coder/scemu/docs/CONSOLE.md

 If you want to dump an ascii string `mds` and wide string with `mdw`

+The command `mrd` for memory read dword dumps a list of dwords.

 ## Search

 You can search in specific map or in all the memory, `ss` search string in a map, and `sb` search a bunch of bytes hexa separated by hex